HTTPArchive/almanac.httparchive.org/src/content/en/2021/performance.md

 > The Chrome User Experience Report provides user experience metrics for how real-world Chrome users experience popular destinations on the web. -[Chrome User Experience Report](https://developers.google.com/web/tools/chrome-user-experience-report)

-CrUX data only provides high-level field/RUM metrics like the Web Vitals and only for the Chrome browser.
+CrUX data only provides high-level field/RUM metrics and only for the Chrome browser.
 Additionally, CrUX reports data by origin, or website, instead of by page.

-We supplement our CrUX RUM data with targeted analyses using WebPageTest data from HTTP Archive.
-WebPageTest data includes very detailed information about each page, including the full Lighthouse report.
-Note that WebPageTest is measured in [California and Oregon](https://almanac.httparchive.org/en/2021/methodology#webpagetest), but the performance data in CrUX is global since it represents real user page loads.
+We supplement our CrUX RUM data with lab data from WebPageTest in HTTP Archive.
+WebPageTest includes very detailed information about each page, including the full Lighthouse report.
+Note that WebPageTest measures performance in [California and Oregon](https://almanac.httparchive.org/en/2021/methodology#webpagetest).
+The performance data in CrUX is global since it represents real user page loads.

 When comparing performance year-over-year, keep in mind that: